jfcherng-sublime/ST-AutoSetIndentation/README.md

 Sublime-AutoSetIndentation
 ==========================

-This plugin sets the indentation for you, by default, when a file is loaded.
+This plugin automatically detects and sets the indentation for you, by default, when a file is loaded.

-Why Do I Need This?
+Why Do I Make This?
 ===================

 Sublime Text detects the indentation when a file is loaded